-- Flavor Variation – I prefer my PB&J Cupcakes with raspberry filling but the options are endless!
-You can also use concord grape, strawberry, or your favorite!
+- Flavor Variation – I prefer my PB&J Cupcakes with raspberry filling, but the options are endless!
+You can also use Concord grape jelly, strawberry, or your favorite!

 - Cupcake Corer – The easiest way to remove the center of the cupcakes is with a coring tool.
 You can also use a paring knife or melon baller.

 Place the Peanut Butter and Jelly Cupcakes in an airtight container and store them at room temperature.
 Eat the cupcakes up within 3 days!
 I actually prefer these cupcakes the next day because it gives the jam time to soak into the crumb of the cupcakes a bit.